davidcastel/davidcastel/README.md

 Here are a couple of things that I am currently up to:
  - :computer: Currently focused in web-devlopment while being 99.9% clueless all the time
  - :art: Currently focused on front-end Development but I am interested in back-end Development
- - 📫 Attempting to learn IOS development on windows
  - 🌱 Trying to better my current skills
  - :thinking: Trying to figure out what _JaVaScRiPt_ is
  - ⚡ Just doing quarantine things